 The recent news that a clinical trial for a heart drug was halted due to Brexit concerns have put in sharp focus the significant uncertainty for the industry as a result of a potential no deal.
 We last reported on Brexit developments in the August edition when we reported on the MHRA's various statements seeking to allay industry fears.
 The MHRA has now issued a consultation on the future regulatory framework in a 'no deal' scenario, and the government has issued a number of important notices, alongside letters to medicines and medical devices companies to reiterate the contingency planning needed.
 The EMA also continues to put pressure on the industry to ensure it is ready for 'no deal'.
 Of course, industry remains hopeful that a deal will be done, including an implementation period until end 2020.

-On 4 October, the MHRA issued a consultation on no deal contingency legislation for the regulation of medicines and medical devices, which closes within a tight timeframe, on 1 November 2018.
+On 4 October, the MHRA issued a consultation on no deal contingency legislation for the regulation of medicines and medical devices, which closed within a tight timeframe, on 1 November 2018.
 The overall approach is, that in the 'unlikely event' of a no deal, the MHRA will be a stand-alone medicines and medical devices regulator, taking over the decisions and functions currently carried out at EU level, but also looking at new innovative licensing routes, new global partnerships and a competitive fee structure.
 The consultation is accompanied by draft legal text for 'no deal' statutory instruments, an impact assessment and a document explaining the approach taken to amending legislation.

 'No Deal Notices'